Liu Ren, Ph.D.

 What makes research done at Bosch so special?

 First of all, Bosch has a global setup.
-Working in our research unit in Silicon Valley, the hub of HMI innovation in the world, gives our researchers an opportunity to engage the Silicon Valley eco-system to identify and shape early trends, as well as drive innovation in addressing emerging and undiscovered HMI needs to impact the world and lead Bosch to the future.
-Apart from a global setup, Bosch also has a diversified product portfolio which allows our researchers to drive innovation in building sustainable HMI solutions that are customer-centric and market driven, leading to a real-world impact that goes beyond striving for excellent scientific impact.
-But this does not mean we focus on the short-term; Bosch has a unique position to commit to long-term research that fits with our company strategy because we are a private company.
-In contrast, investors or stakeholders in public trading companies could sometimes turn research from the most fascinating job to the most unstable one.
+Working in our research unit in Silicon Valley, the hub of AI and software innovations in the world, gives our researchers an opportunity to engage the Silicon Valley eco-system to identify and shape early trends, work with professors from top level universities such as Stanford and UC Berkley to advance core research, as well as drive innovation in addressing emerging and undiscovered business needs to impact the world and lead Bosch to the future.
+Apart from a global setup, Bosch also has a diversified product portfolio which allows our researchers to drive innovation in building sustainable AI solutions that are customer-centric and market driven, leading to a real-world impact that goes beyond striving for excellent scientific impact.
+But this does not mean we focus only on the short-term; Bosch has a unique position to commit to long-term research that fits with our company strategy because we are a private company that is much less influenced by fluctuations on the stock market.

 What research topics are you currently working on at Bosch?

 Research is about breadth and depth.
-While HMI research has a broad scope on the one hand, they share something in common on the other.
-For example, most of HMI topic areas need to deal with domain-specific AI technologies and user experience requirements.
-As Global Head of HMI research, I mainly work closely with my global teams to develop research strategies and roadmaps for different HMI topic areas.
-In other words, I decide what we shall do or shall not do – a challenging task that needs a deep understanding of technology trends and limitations, market situation, business needs, and resource constraints.
-As Chief Scientist, I focus my research more on visual computing, an HMI topic area that is closely related to computer vision, computer graphics/visualization, and machine learning – which also happens to be my favorite HMI topic.
-My recent focus includes augmented reality, big data visual analytics, and smart wearables with important applications in car repair assistance, autonomous driving, security systems, and Industry 4.0.
-In addition to technical transfers for products, some of my research outcomes have been summarized in some recent award-winning publications in the corresponding top venues.
+While the research area of integrated human-machine intelligence (HMI) has a broad scope, different research applications in this field share something in common.
+Most of them need to deal with domain-specific AI technologies and user experience requirements.
+As the responsible Global Head, I mainly work closely with my global teams to develop research strategies and roadmaps for different AIoT topic areas.
+In other words, I decide what we will do or will not do – a challenging task that needs a deep understanding of technology trends and limitations, market situation, business needs, and resource constraints.
+As Chief Scientist, I focus my research more on visual computing, a domain-specific AI topic area that is closely related to computer vision, computer graphics, visualization, and machine learning – which also happens to be my favorite research topic.
+My recent research focus includes big data visual analytics, explainable AI, mixed reality/AR, 3D perception and smart wearables that are a core part of key products and services in autonomous driving V&V, cloud-based retail analytics, smart car repair assistance, car infotainment, smart measurement tools, and Industry 4.0.
+In particular, together with my team and partners, I helped shape the visual analytics and explainable AI research towards AIoT directions in the research community, and won three best paper (or honorable mention) awards at top CS conferences for this domain for Bosch Research recently.

 What are the biggest scientific challenges in your field of research?

-I see three major challenges in HMI research.
-First, truly understanding users is the key in enabling a superior user experience for an intelligent HMI system (e.g., smart speakers).
-This is still a long-standing research problem as it is still very challenging to accurately understand the user’s intention, behavior, and emotion, etc. from typical HMI input modalities such as speech, audio, gesture, and visuals.
-Second, figuring out how to enable intuitive user experience for HMI in the wild still remains a big challenge.
-Most HMI solutions work relatively well in controlled environments (e.g., AR systems in quiet and indoor environments) but lack robustness or scalability in uncontrolled environments (e.g., noisy outdoor environments), which negatively affects the usability of some of the existing HMI solutions for wider adoption.
-Finally, in the era of AI, improving human trust in the black box AI system for practical use could be an HMI challenge.
-In the research community, recent efforts in using visual analytics that combine data visualization, user interaction, and data analytics to improve the interpretability of AI have received quite a bit of attention.
+I see three major challenges in our research for AIoT.
+All are related to the scale-up needs of typical AIoT products and services.
+Firstly, truly understanding users is the key to enabling a superior user experience for AIoT products (e.g., smart speakers) for large scale deployment.
+This is still a long-standing research problem as it is still very challenging to accurately understand the user’s intention, behavior, and emotion, etc. from different input modalities such as speech, audio, gesture, and visuals.
+Second of all, figuring out how to enable intuitive UX for AIoT products and services in the wild still remains a big challenge.
+Most existing solutions work relatively well in controlled environments (e.g., AR systems in quiet indoor environments) but lack robustness or scalability in uncontrolled environments (e.g., noisy outdoor environments), which negatively affects the usability of some of the existing solutions for wider adoption.
+Finally, in addition to superior UX, trustworthy aspects could be another factor that hinders the wide adoption of an AIoT product or service as most AI systems run like a black box.
+Leveraging human intelligence to improve the interpretability and robustness of an AI system could help here.
+For example, visual analytics that combines representation learning (e.g., XAI), data visualization, and minimum user interaction is considered a promising approach to address this problem.

 How do the results of your research become part of solutions "Invented for life"?

-Creating real-world impact out of HMI research is always exciting.
-One such highlight is 3D artMap.
-As the world’s first artistic 3D map for navigation, 3D artMap highlights map importance with artistic looks for easy orientation and personalized navigation experience.
+For the results of our research to become part of "invented for life" solutions, they must have real-world impact.
+One earlier highlight is 3D artMap.
+As the world’s first artistic 3D map for navigation, 3D artMap highlights map importance with artistic looks for easy orientation and a personalized navigation experience.
 It has been adopted as a part of the automotive industry standard and is currently being used in several in-car navigation products.
-Another example is Bosch Intelligent Glove (BIG), a recent highlight in the industry 4.0 domain.
-BIG is a smart sensor glove that can improve production quality and efficiency, therefore reducing manufacturing costs based on our unique fine finger motion recognition and analysis algorithms.
-BIG was pilot-launched in several Bosch plants in China, as well as recently winning “The World’s Top 10 Industry 4.0 Innovation Award” from the Chinese Association of Science and Technology.
-It was honored alongside Industry 4.0 innovations from major global players such as Siemens and GE.
-For commercial success, sometimes it is also crucial to identify a high-potential research topic at the right time.
-I started visual analytics research 3 years ago.
-Together with my colleagues, we have developed several cutting-edge solutions that not only received best paper awards from academia, but were also requested by our business units for their product solutions because improving the interpretability of AI and big data is becoming increasingly important now.
+Another example is Bosch Intelligent Glove (BIG), a recent highlight in the Industry 4.0 domain.
+BIG is a smart sensor glove that can improve production quality and efficiency, therefore reduce manufacturing cost based on our unique fine finger motion recognition and analysis algorithms.
+In addition to the successful SOP in China, BIG won “The World’s Top 10 Industry 4.0 Innovation Award” from the Chinese Association of Science and Technology recently.
+It was honored alongside Industry 4.0 innovations from major global organizations such as Siemens and GE.
+Finally, most of our recent research on visual analytics and explainable AI not only impacted our scientific community (e.g., three recent best paper or honorable mention awards at the top computer science conference for this field), but also became operational for our core AIoT applications focusing on mobility, consumer goods, and smart manufacturing.